Consequences of preserving reversibility in quantum superchannels: Review on quantum superchannel

 We review the notions related to quantum superchannels.
 We recall that quantum channels are completely positive and trace-preserving maps (CPTP maps).
 Quantum superchannels with one slot are supermaps which transform quantum channels into quantum channels even if the supermaps act on a subsystem of the input quantum channels (see Figure \ref{fig:superchan}).

-\begin{defi} (\textit{Quantum superchannel with one slot}) Let $W$ be the Choi operator of a supermap $\smap{W} \colon [A_I \to A_O] \to [P \to F]$.
+\begin{defi} (\textit{Quantum superchannel with one slot}) Let $W$ be the Choi operator of a supermap $\smap{W} \colon [\mathcal{L}(A_I) \to \mathcal{L}(A_O)] \to [\mathcal{L}(P) \to \mathcal{L}(F)]$.
 We say that $\smap{W}$ is a \textit{quantum superchannel with one slot} if for all auxiliary Hilbert spaces $A_I^\prime$, $A_O^\prime$ and all quantum channels $\map{E} \colon \mathcal{L}(A_I \otimes A_I^\prime) \to \mathcal{L}(A_O \otimes A_O^\prime)$, $G = W \ast E$ is the Choi operator of a quantum channel $\map{G} \colon \mathcal{L}(P \otimes A_I^\prime) \to \mathcal{L}(F \otimes A_O^\prime)$, where $E$ is the Choi operator of $\map{E}$. \end{defi}

-In this paper we also consider superchannels with more than a single slot.
-Multiple slot superchannels are supermaps transforming causally independent quantum channels, which are represented by tensor product of channels, into a quantum channel\footnote{Note that due to linearity, the action of superchannels with multiple slots is also defined for linear combinations of tensor product of quantum channels.
-The set of multipartite quantum channel which can be written as a linear combination of tensor product of single-party quantum channels is the set of non-signalling channels \cite{beckman2001, piani2006,chiribella2016}.} (see Figure \ref{fig:processt4qg}).
+In this paper we also consider superchannels with more than a single slot. \ReviseFurther{Multiple-slot} superchannels are supermaps transforming independent quantum channels, which are represented by \ReviseFurther{the} tensor product of channels, into a quantum channel\footnote{Note that due to linearity, the action of superchannels with multiple slots is also defined for linear combinations of \ReviseFurther{the} tensor product of quantum channels.
+The set of multipartite quantum \ReviseFurther{channels} which can be written as a linear combination of \ReviseFurther{the} tensor product of single-party quantum channels is the set of \ReviseFurther{non-signaling} channels \cite{{chiribella09}}.} (see Figure \ref{fig:processt4qg}).

 \begin{defi} (\textit{Quantum superchannel with multiple slots}) Let $N$ be a positive integer, $\mathcal{H}_{m}$ be Hilbert spaces, $m \in \{ 0, \cdots, 2N+1\}$, and $W$ be the Choi operator of a supermap $\smap{W} \colon \bigotimes_{n=1}^{N} [ \mathcal{L}(\mathcal{H}_{2n-1}) \to \mathcal{L}(\mathcal{H}_{2n})] \to [\mathcal{L}(\mathcal{H}_{0}) \to \mathcal{L}(\mathcal{H}_{2N+1})]$.
 We say that $\smap{W}$ is a \textit{quantum superchannel with $N$ slots} if for all auxiliary Hilbert spaces $\mathcal{H}_{m}^\prime$, $m \in \{ 1, \cdots, 2N\}$, and all quantum channels $\map{E}_n \colon \mathcal{L}(\mathcal{H}_{2n-1} \otimes \mathcal{H}_{2n-1}^\prime) \to \mathcal{L}(\mathcal{H}_{2n} \otimes \mathcal{H}_{2n}^\prime)$, $n \in \{ 1, \cdots, N\}$, $G = W \ast (\bigotimes_{n=1}^N E_n)$ is the Choi operator of a quantum channel $\map{G} \colon \mathcal{L}(\mathcal{H}_{0} \otimes \bigotimes_{n=1}^N \mathcal{H}_{2n-1}^\prime) \to \mathcal{L}(\mathcal{H}_{2N+1} \otimes \bigotimes_{n=1}^N \mathcal{H}_{2n}^\prime)$, where $E_n$ are the Choi operators of $\map{E}_n.$ \end{defi}